-Nominal Bit Rate The nominal bit rate can be selected in a list containing all supported values.
-If the option "User defined" is selected, the bit rate can be set directly by using the registers (BRP, T1, T2, SJW) of the MCP2518.
-User defined values are interpreted as hex values.
-Termination Activates/deactivates the internal termination resistor.
-For X^ and FX^ devices, the termination can only be set via the DIP switch.
+Nominal Bit Rate The nomin containing defined" is by using t MCP2518. values. hal bit rate can be selected in a list all supported values.
+If the option "User selected, the bit rate can be set directly the registers (BRP, T1, T2, SJW) of the User defined values are interpreted as hex Termination Activates/deactivates the internal termination resistor.
+For X and FX devices, the termination can only be set via the DIP switch.
 High Speed Activates/deactivates the Highspeed mode .
 In this operating mode all incoming or outgoing CAN telegrams are no longer confirmed by the opposite LAN partner in order to increase data throughput.
 Software filters are switched off in this mode.
 Boot with operational mode Start-up operating mode of the CAN controller.
-The default value is offline .

-CAN bus.

-baud rate is used.
+The default value is offline . offline The CAN controller is not active on the CAN bus. normal Normal operating mode.
+The set CAN baud rate is used. listen The CAN controller is passive in listen mode.
+CAN messages are received, but no messages can be sent (no ACK, no error).
+The set CAN baud rate is used.